 Hands down the best climbing podcast out there.
 Each episode features an interview with a climber and a deep dive into their climbing history and what they’ve psyched on at the moment, as well as trying to find what climbing is for them.

 Until very recently every interview was done in person which gives it a brilliant personal feel.
 The host Chris Kalous is just laid back enough and his passion for climbing always shines through.
 Most of the interviews have a relaxed atmosphere that allows climbers to open up a little and talk about things that might never come out in magazine pieces.

 Probably the biggest contributions to climbing from the Enormocast have been the episodes featuring prominent climbers from the 60s to 80s.
 Some of the featured guests have tales to tell of less-known feats and near misses from an era where climbing was absolutely not mainstream.

 Too many good interviews to list them all but here are some personal favorites on interesting topics.

 - Episode 6 with Hayden Kennedy talking about him and Jason Kruk climbing the famous Cerro Torre route by fair means.
 Then he goes into chopping 125 bolts from the infamous gas-compressor aided ascent in 1970.
 Massively controversial at the time.

-- Episode 39 with Henry Barber, Episode 51 with Lynn Hill, Episode 81 with Peter Croft for some great climbing history.
+- Episode 39 with Henry Barber, Episode 51 with Lynn Hill, and Episode 81 with Peter Croft for some great climbing history.

-- Episode 169 with Quinn Brett talking about a life changing fall that left her unable to walk.
+- Episode 169 with Quinn Brett talking about a life-changing fall that left her unable to walk.

 - Episode 164 with Jamie Logan on her long climbing career and transition, and how her community has responded.